Cholesterol and Health title

 Consider these two questions:

-The answer to both questions is: To prevent you having a heart attack, right?
+The answer to both questions is: To prevent you having heart disease or a heart attack, right?

 "Lipitor has not been shown to prevent heart disease or heart attack."